sarahentzel/transcribe-Lambda-API/Readme.md

-# Amazon DynamoDB Blog API Serverless Application Project
+# Transcriber API Serverless Application Project

 This starter project consists of:
 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
 * Function.cs - class file containing the C# methods mapped to the Serverless functions declared in the template file
-* Blog.cs - file containing a C# class representing a blog entry in the DynamoDB table
+* Task.cs - file containing a C# class representing a Transcriber Task
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS

-You may also have a test project depending on the options selected.

-The generated project contains a Serverless template declaration for a simple web API for blogging with the blog data stored in a DynamoDB table.
-The blogging API functions are hosted as a set of AWS Lambda functions that will be exposed through Amazon API Gateway as HTTP operations.
-Edit the template to customize the functions or add more functions and other resources needed by your application, and edit the function code in Function.cs/Blog.cs.
-You can then deploy your Serverless application.

 ## Here are some steps to follow from Visual Studio: